-Jon Musgrave is the manager of Samamkaya Yoga Back Care & Scoliosis Collective and a bodyworker, conductor, and tuba player.
+Jon Musgrave is the manager of Samamkaya Yoga Back Care & Scoliosis Collective and a bodyworker and conductor.
 Jon came to Samamkaya to help work with his scoliosis, and remained because of the incredible spirit of support and generosity of the studio and faculty.
 Raised in the mountains west of Golden, Colorado, Jon spent his early years doing gymnastics before beginning in music in late elementary school.
 He began studying yoga during graduate school in Ithaca, NY and continued at several studios in New York before finding the Yoga Union Center for Backcare & Scoliosis to help with his own scoliosis.
 His interest in bodywork began in college while taking lessons in the Alexander Technique with James Brody.
 He earned a certificate in Therapeutic Massage and Hydrotherapy from the Finger Lakes School of Massage in Ithaca, New York and has practiced massage privately in Ithaca and New York City.
 Visit jmbodywork.com to find out more about his bodywork practice.

 Wendy Baranello (Santoshi), has been teaching yoga to various populations in New York City for over 20 years.
 She has touched countless students in a variety of venues: the YMCA system for 20 years, at Integral Yoga, teaching meditation in the CUNY system, and Hatha Yoga at Marymount Manhattan College.
 She taught yoga at GMHC for several years for people with AIDS, and at the Mind, Body, and Spirit program at Rutger’s Church.
 Wendy was a teacher at Yoga Union Center for Backcare and Scoliosis since its inception.
 Passionately committed to personal empowerment and social justice, Wendy sees a connection between her work as a Yoga Teacher and Union Organizer for the New York Hotel Trades Council as two sides of the same coin.
 She feels that the yoga mat is where yoga begins—a place where we can examine our feelings and observe our impulses in a non -judgemental and loving way.
 We then bring our yoga practice off the mat and into the world to take responsibility for healing ourselves and the planet.